 - You will be given a scenario booklet, question booklet and an answer sheet.
 The scenario booklet contains information about a fictional project.
 The question booklet contains the questions

 This contains a fictional project scenario which describes an organization investing in a project and is normally about 1 page of A4 text.
 It is this scenario upon which all the questions are based.

-Be aware that each syllabus area might have some additional information which is described in this booklet.
-You must only read the additional information when told to do so in the question which will always be indicated by the words “based upon the additional information contained within the scenario booklet”.
+Be aware that there might be some additional information in the booklet.
+You must only read the additional information when told to do so in the question which will always be indicated by the words Use the ‘Additional Information’ in the scenario booklet.

 You fill in your answers in a grid in pencil.
-The grid is clearly marked to show which question (and part) the grid refers to.
-In the example below it can be seen that there are 3 parts to question 4.
-Part A has 3 question lines, part B has 2 question lines and part C has 5 question lines.
-Make sure you fill in the correct answer!
+The grid is clearly marked to show which question the grid refers to.

 Practice papers are the best way to prepare for the types of questions used during the exam.
 Even when the training day is over, you should practice at home to fully ensure you get to grips with the type of questions used.

 Here are the two styles of objective test questions (OTQs) you’ll have to answer during the Practitioner exam: